Afan Forest Park - Glyncorrwg Mountain Bike Centre, near Port Talbot

-There are walking and mountain bike trails through these two woodlands within Brechfa Forest:
+There are walking and mountain bike trails from these other Natural Resources Wales car parks:

 Please check the top of this page for any changes to these opening times.

-The toilets are portaloos which are open at all times.
+The portable toilets are open at all times.

 From the A40 between Llandeilo and Carmarthen, take the B4310 towards Brechfa village.